 Lee's Summit Medical Center offers comprehensive care and a leading-edge approach to the prevention, assessment, treatment and rehabilitation of injuries and disorders of the bones and joints.
 Our highly trained team of surgeons, nurses, physician assistants, rehabilitation specialists and medical support personnel works with each patient and their primary care physician to develop a treatment plan specifically for each patient.
-See our booklet for more information

 The Joint Care Program at Lee's Summit Medical Center provides joint replacement patients with comprehensive care before, during and after the procedure.
 Participants in the program will enjoy:

 - A pre-operative class with information about the procedure, precautions, hospital stay, discharge processes and planning and other important points.

 - Availability of excellent outpatient rehab following discharge

 Each pre-operative class includes a light meal, and you are encouraged to bring a caregiver with you.
 Classes are held on the first and third Tuesdays of each month from 4 p.m. to 6 p.m.
 To make a reservation, call (816-282-5674).

 Lee's Summit Medical Center is offering a new technique for the treatment of patients with bone, joint and tendon disease—an integrated ultrasound-guided way to inject medication to the exact site of pain.

 “This special device that combines the ultrasound with the injection, allows us to pinpoint the exact location of the pain with great precision,” says Dr. Nathan Melton, orthopaedic surgeon at LSMC.
 “This increases the effectiveness of treatment and now getting an injection for pain is more tolerable for patients.”